gtzjh/MyModels/README.md

 ## 2024.06.09

-1. Found that the KernelExplainer can not calculate interaction values
+1. Found that the KernelExplainer can not calculate interaction values.

-2. Finished the tree based model, and finished the test
+2. Finished the tree based model, and finished the test.

 3. Plan to extract some same codes from each seperated .py file, and rebuild the whole `models` module.

 4. The optuna should accomadate the consistent parameters and pass it to the final best parameters set, but now they were all ignored.

-Powered [gtzjh](https://github.com/gtzjh).
-All rights reserved.
+*Created by [Junhong](https://github.com/gtzjh).
+All rights reserved.*